By the Great Horn Spoon!: Plot

 Jack buys a rifle and goes on a hunting trip, where he falls down a coyote hole and is rescued by one of the stagecoach robbers, who is wearing Cut-Eye Higgins' coat.
 Jack takes the coat, but the map is no longer there.
 Jack and Praiseworthy track Higgins to a mining town called Shirt-Tail Camp, where Higgins has become the local dentist.
 They arrive just in time to see Higgins being sentenced to hanging for stealing a horse.
-Eager to find the map, they negotiate for his release.
+Eager to find the map, they negotiate for his release, but discover that the map is worthless.
 The Justice of the Peace agrees to postpone the hanging until another dentist can be found, but still orders Jack and Praiseworthy to dig Higgins' grave.
 As they dig, they find gold.
-Afterward, they sell their burro to the Justice of the Peace and turn in their mining tools.
-They return to Hangtown, where Praiseworthy wins his fight with the Mountain Ox.
+Having made their fortunes, they return to Hangtown, where Praiseworthy wins his fight with the Mountain Ox.

-The next day, as they are planning to leave, Jack sees his two sisters and his Aunt Arabella.
-Praiseworthy proposes to Aunt Arabella, she agrees to Praiseworthy, who plans to become the first lawyer in the West.
+On the journey back to San Francisco by steamboat, the boat sinks and Jack and Praiseworthy are forced to leave their gold and possessions to avoid drowning.
+They return to the ship empty-handed, but makes their money back selling cats from the ship.
+As they are planning to leave, they are met by Jack's sisters, Constance and Sarah, and his Aunt Arabella.
+Praiseworthy, having given up his career as a butler, proposes to Aunt Arabella, she agrees to marry him.
+The family settles down in the mining towns, where Praiseworthy plans to become the first lawyer in the West.